swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 file is created to add the `data.xml` file to be ignored by Git.
 The `.dvc` files must be added to Git.

-Various DVC commands will automatically try to update the gitignore files.
+Various DVC commands will automatically try to update the `.gitignore` files.
 If a `.gitignore` file is already present, it will be updated to include the newly ignored files.
-You might need to update existing gitignore files accordingly.
+You might need to update existing `.gitignore` files accordingly.

 ### Push the data files to DVC